bruno-/fiber_scheduler/README.md

 #### Other fiber scheduler implementations

-`fiber_scheduler` gem works and will work nicely with any other fiber scheduler class (current and future ones).
+`fiber_scheduler` gem works with any other fiber scheduler class (current and future ones).
 Example:

 ```ruby
 Fiber.set_scheduler(AnotherScheduler.new)